-Resource management planning regulations mandate that all actions approved or authorized by the BLM be reviewed for conformance with existing land use plans (43 CFR 1610.5-3; 516 Departmental Manual [DM] 11.5 [BLM 2009b]).
-A Proposed Action and alternatives must be consistent with applicable land use plans and with the terms, conditions, and decisions of the approved plan (BLM 2008).
-The Proposed Action and BLM alternatives are in conformance with the management decisions and objectives from the Carson City Field Office Resource Management Plan (CRMP) (BLM 2001) and the 2015 Nevada and Northeastern California

-Greater Sage-Grouse Approved Resource Management Plan Amendment (ARMPA) listed in Appendix D.
+Resource management planning regulations mandate that all actions approved or authorized by the BLM be reviewed for conformance with existing land use plans (43 CFR 1610.5-3; 516 Departmental Manual [DM] 11.5 [DOI 2020]).
+A Proposed Action and alternatives must be consistent with applicable land use plans and with the terms, conditions, and decisions of the approved plan (43 CFR 1601.0-5(b)).
+The Proposed Action and BLM alternatives are in conformance with the management decisions and objectives from the Carson City Field Office Resource Management Plan (CRMP) (BLM 2001) and the 2015 Nevada and Northeastern California Greater Sage-Grouse Approved Resource Management Plan Amendment (ARMPA) listed in Appendix D.